Information on Lump Sum Withdrawals/FAQ's

 - Option Three - A transfer of a percentage of the taxable portion of the account directly to another qualified plan or an IRA with the remainder refunded to you.
 Federal income tax will be withheld at 20% and State income tax at 5%; in addition, the IRS and State of Nebraska may assess early withdrawal penalties at the time you file your taxes.

-"Institution OR Trustee" you must provide NPERS with the name and mailing address of the company to which you wish your funds to be transferred in addition to the transfer form from the company.
+"Institution OR Trustee" you must provide NPERS with the name and mailing address of the company you are rolling money into on the NPERS Rollover form.
 This is the information that will be printed on the warrant.

 IMPORTANT NOTICE: If you return to work the following school year with any school district under the plan, you will be required to repay this refund.

 Frequently Asked Questions

 (1) Receive a refund of entire account, or

 (2) Rollover the entire account directly to another qualified plan or an IRA, or

 (3) Rollover a percentage of the account directly to another qualified plan or an IRA, with the remainder refunded to you.